mjbradvica/personal-website-articles/2024/simplifying-state-for-reference-types.md

 setState(newState);
 ```

-This method works, but it is ugly as it requires a sub-optimal way of producing a deep clone that must be hard-casted to the correct type.
+This method works, but it is ugly as it requires a suboptimal way of producing a deep clone that must be hard-casted to the correct type.

 ## Solution